Michael Bruxner: Deputy Premier

 In July 1939, Stevens and Colonial Treasurer Alexander Mair attempted to address Spooner's unwillingness to accede to cabinet decisions regarding ministerial expenditure by creating a committee of four, consisting of Mair, Stevens, Spooner and Bruxner, to approve all expenditure.
 Furious at this gesture, Spooner resigned on 21 July 1939 as Minister and Deputy Leader, citing a 'disagreement in government policy on relief works' as the reason.
 Despite Spooner's departure, the stability of the government was to be short.
 On 1 August 1939, Spooner carried a motion of no confidence in Stevens in the house, which unexpectedly passed by two votes, owing to the absence of several ministers.
 On 3 August Stevens tendered his resignation to the Governor, Lord Wakehurst, but was granted several days to remain until his successor was chosen.

-Upon the resignation, Spooner was touted as Stevens' possible successor until Bruxner, who had always detested Spooner, refused to form a coalition government with him.
-At a UAP party meeting on 5 August, Spooner chose not to nominate and Steven's favoured candidate, Alexander Mair, defeated Athol Richardson 18 votes to 6, becoming Leader of the United Australia Party and was sworn in as Premier by Lord Wakehurst on the same day.
-Mair, who had got on well with Bruxner, ensured the survival of the coalition government.
+Upon Stevens' resignation, Spooner was touted as a possible successor.
+However, Bruxner had always detested Spooner and let it be known that he and his Country Party colleagues would not serve under him.
+At a UAP party meeting on 5 August, Spooner chose not to nominate and Stevens' favoured candidate, Alexander Mair, defeated Athol Richardson 18 votes to 6 to become the new leader of the UAP.
+Mair, who got on well with Bruxner, was sworn in as Premier by Lord Wakehurst on the same day, ensuring the survival of the coalition government.
 Mair attempted to shore up unity in his party to save the government.
 In the last months of government Bruxner was preoccupied with preparation for Australia's entry into the Second World War.
 He equipped railway workshops with modern machine tools and established National Emergency Services to deal with air raids.

 However, despite the efforts of Mair and Bruxner, the controversy surrounding Stevens' departure and a resurgent Labor Party, now led by the moderate William McKell, ensured that the popularity of the government never recovered.
 At the campaign for the 10 May 1941 election, the government performed poorly, finding it difficult to distinguish themselves from the past and proposing policies but only promising action after the war.
 McKell's Labor Party did the opposite, leaving war matters to the federal government and promising current reforms.
 At the election, the Labor Party polled more than half the vote while Bruxner's Country Party lost nine seats and Mair's UAP lost twenty seats.
 Bruxner retained his seat with 56%.
 Bruxner would never again hold ministerial office and the conservative political forces would not take government again until Robert Askin and Charles Cutler won the 1965 election.